 Mark graduated with a BA in Fine Arts from the University of Exeter School of Art and Design, followed by an MA from Chelsea School of Art and a PGCE (Postgraduate Certificate in Education) from Brighton University.
 He previously worked as an exhibitions coordinator and curator, before becoming a freelance illustrator.
 Now a teacher and inspiration for his pupils, Mark continues to create art.
 His work has been published in many magazines and books.
 He is represented by Olivia Connelly in England and exhibits work at various venues and galleries, in both London and Bucharest.

-Siobhan WilliamsTeacher of Art and DT & Head of Key Stage 4
+Siobhan WilliamsTeacher of Art and DT & Head of KS 4

 Siobhan Williams studied Graphic Design at the University of Teesside before gaining a PGCE (Postgraduate Certificate in Education) in Design & Technology from the University of Sunderland.